 According to the National Sales Executive Association (NSEA), 80% of sales require 5 or more follow-up contacts to convert, yet 92% of agents stop following up before reaching the 5th contact.
 The gap between the follow-up volume required for conversion and the follow-up volume most agents actually deliver is the primary reason paid lead programs produce disappointing results for the majority of agents who use them.
-The NSEA studied follow-up persistence and conversion rates across sales industries, with real estate representing one of the clearest examples of this abandonment pattern:
+This pattern connects directly to how agents source leads in the first place — prospecting methods in 2026 have shifted toward channels that produce warmer leads with higher follow-up response rates, which changes the conversion math from the first touch forward.
+The NSEA studied follow-up persistence and conversion rates across sales industries, with real estate representing one of the clearest examples of this abandonment pattern: The same persistence math applies to inbound social media DMs: 80% of sales require 5+ contacts and 44% of agents stop after one.
+The DM-to-appointment conversion system is documented in the best social media strategy for real estate agents reference.
+Speed matters more in 2026 because Zillow Premier Agent uses AI lead routing to claim a speed advantage agents can match with their own AI infrastructure; see how Zillow uses AI and what agents should do.

 | Follow-Up Contacts | % of Agents Who Quit | Conversion Outcome |